Prescription Aviator Sunglasses

 Single Vision Lenses

-Single vision lenses have the same optical focal point or correction over the entire area of the lens.
+The most common lenses are single vision lenses that have the same optical focal point or correction over the entire area of the lens.
 Single vision lenses correct for only one distance.
-If they correct for far distance, the person must accommodate (accommodation acts like a reflex which means the human eye can change focus from distance to close up in 350 milliseconds) to see clearly up close.
+If they correct for far distance then the person's eyes must be able quickly adjust to read and see objects close up without correction.
+This is because the human eye must change focus from distance to close up in 350 milliseconds or less in order to see things clearly up close.
+When the person's eyes cannot adjust quickly they may need a separate pair of single vision glasses for near distances, or else use a multi-focal lens

 Decide On The Lens Tint You Want

 Today there are many lens tints available to you.
-If you want prescription sunglasses then you will want a lens tint that allows 12-18% of visible light through to your eye.
+For the best result you will want a lens tint that allows 12-18% of visible light through to reach your eye.
+There are three basic lens tints for sunglasses:

 Neutral Gray Lenses